Uw huidige browser heeft updates nodig. Zolang u niet update zullen bepaalde functionaliteiten op de website niet beschikbaar zijn.

 After completing the course, students are able to:

-- critically evaluate and appreciate the relevance of the classics today.
+- Critically evaluate and appreciate the relevance of the classics today.

 Vakinhoudelijk